bydaniFM/Resources/README.md

 # Resources
-Small (or not so small) tools for myself, but free to use.
+Small (and not so small) tools and drafts for myself, but free to use.

 To implement:
 	- Vector 2D/3D